svydovets-bobocode/bibernate/README.md

 <summary>@JoinColumn</summary>

 [`@JoinColumn`](src/main/java/com/bobocode/svydovets/bibernate/annotation/JoinColumn.java)
-Used among with the **@ManyToOne** mapping in order to provide the ORM with the information about the foreign key relation column name.
+Used among with the **@OneToMany** mapping in order to provide the ORM with the information about the foreign key relation column name.

  </details>